asu-cactus/netsdb/README.md

 Run: scons

-## Run PDB on local
+## Run Pangea on local

 python scripts/startPseudoCluster.py #numThreads #sharedMemPoolSize (MB)

-## Cleanup PDB Data and Catalog on local
+## Cleanup Pangea Data on local

 scripts/cleanupNode.sh

-## Run PDB on a Cluster
+## Run Pangea on a Cluster

-Firstly, we need to setup the test suite by following 4 steps.
-(Those 4 steps only need to be done only once)
+Firstly, we need to setup the test suite by following five steps.
+(Those five steps only need to be done only once)

 Step (1.1) In rice cloud or AWS, find one ubuntu server as your Master, and log in to that server using the 'ubuntu' account; (In future, we shall not be constrained by OS, and we can use the 'pdb' account)